Luke-4/Polinomyal-Regression-in-R/README.md

   2. Task 2 - Regression - Modelling the relationship between audio and EEG signals

       Five candidate nonlinear polynomial regression models have been proposed, and the objective is to identify the model that can truly describe this relationship through a series of tasks.
 The five candidate models are:

-Model 1: y=θ_1 Χ_1^3+θ_2 Χ_2^5+θ_bias+ϵ
+      Model 1: $y=θ_1 Χ_1^3+θ_2 Χ_2^5+θ_b+ϵ$

-Model 2: y=θ_1 Χ_1^4+θ_2 Χ_2^2+θ_bias+ϵ
+      Model 2: $y=θ_1 Χ_1^4+θ_2 Χ_2^2+θ_b+ϵ$

-Model 3: y=θ_1 Χ_1^3+θ_2 Χ_2+θ_3 Χ_1+θ_bias+ϵ
+      Model 3: $y=θ_1 Χ_1^3+θ_2 Χ_2+θ_3 Χ_1+θ_b+ϵ$

-Model 4: y=θ_1 Χ_1+θ_2 Χ_1^2+θ_3 Χ_1^3+θ_4 Χ_2^3+θ_bias+ϵ
+      Model 4: $y=θ_1 Χ_1+θ_2 Χ_1^2+θ_3 Χ_1^3+θ_4 Χ_2^3+θ_b+ϵ$

-Model 5: y=θ_1 Χ_1^3+θ_2 Χ_1^4+θ_3 Χ_2+θ_bias+ϵ
+      Model 5: $y=θ_1 Χ_1^3+θ_2 Χ_1^4+θ_3 Χ_2+θ_b+ϵ$

-     - Data preprocessing
-       - Iniciate LabelIndexer and OneHotEncoder classes of pyspark.ml.feature library (transform categorical features into numerical representations)
-       - Iniciate a VectorAssembler class of pyspark.ml.feature library (combining the columns into a single column)
-       - Build a pipeline with LabelIndexer, OneHotEncoder, and VectorAssembler.
+     - Task 2.1 - Estimate model parameters using least squares method
+     - Tasks 2.2, 2.3, 2.4 - Compute RSS, Log-likelihood function, AIC, and BIC
+     - Task 2.5 - Evaluate the distribution of the candidate models residuals
+     - Task 2.6 - Select the best model based on the destribution of the residuals, AIC, BIC and RSS
-       - Fit the data on the pipeline and transform the data.
+     - Task 2.7 - Compute the model’s prediction on the testing data and plot the 95% confidence intervals
-     - Machine Learning models
-       - Train a logistic regression model, decision tree classifier, and random forest classifier
-       - Perform Hyperparameter tunning for Logistic regression and Decision tree classifier
+         - Split the data into training and test sets
-     - Evaluate the models
+         - Estimate model parameters using only the training dataset
-       - Evaluate the models using True positive rate per label, False Positive rate per label, and F Measure per label
-       - Evaluate the model using F1 Score, True positive rate, False positive rate, Precison, Recall, and Hamming Loss

-  3. Vizualizations accidents 2016-2021
-     - Tableau visualizations of the data
+         - Compute the model’s output/prediction on the testing data
-        - Top 5 cities with most accidents
-        - Total number of accidents per Year, Month, and Weekday
-        - Number of accidents per weather conditon and temperature in Celsius
-        - Impact of road elements in the number of accidents
-        - Dynamic time series visualization of number of accidents per month in each state
+         - Compute and plot the 95% confidence intervals together with the model prediction, and the testing data samples

+  3. Task 3 - Approximate Bayesian Computation (ABC)
+     - Perform rejection ABC to compute the posterior distributions of the selected regression model parameters

+          The focus was on the two parameters with the largest absolute values in the least squares estimation of the selected model, while all the other parameters were fixed as constant using the estimated values from Task 2.1.
+          A Uniform distribution was used as a prior around the estimated parameter values, and samples were drawn from this prior distribution to perform the rejection ABC algorithm.
+          In each iteration, the model parameters were updated, and the new parameter matrix was multiplied by the model to generate predictions, the distance was computed and the pairs of parameters were accepted if the distance was smaller than the tolerance.